rednose-public/RednoseFrameworkBundle/Resources/doc/Enable SAML support.md

 ===================

-Before applying this configuration make sure you are already using the user management meganisms provided by the RedNoseFrameworkBundle.
+Before applying this configuration make sure you are already using the user management mechanisms provided by the RedNoseFrameworkBundle.

-Step 1: Add SamlSpBundle dependancy to AppKernel.php
+Step 1: Add SamlSpBundle dependency to AppKernel.php
 ----------------------------------------------------
 - Add Bundle class
 <pre>